SpaceG/spaceg.github.io/_posts/2015-03-24-user-is-not-in-the-sudoers-file-this-incident-will-be-reported.markdown

 youradminusername ALL=(ALL) ALL
 </code>

+ See The Blue Marked Window in the Terminal :

 <a href="#">
     <img src="{{ site.baseurl }}/img/sudoerspic.png" alt="Post Sample Image" style="width:100%">
 </a>

 (4.)
 Now press “ESC” (escape) key to stop editing the file